Char2sGu/mikro-orm-soft-delete/README.md

 ### Inheritance

-If you want all your entities to be soft deletable, you can create a `SoftDeletableBaseEntity` and make all your other entity classes extend it:
+Inheritance is supported for the `SoftDeletable` decorator, thus it is possible to create a `SoftDeletableBaseEntity` to make all the sub entity classes soft-deletable:

 ```ts
 @SoftDeletable(() => SoftDeletableBaseEntity, "deletedAt", () => new Date())